-We could see from the below image, ettercap has once again captured the username and password been provide by the user from browser, in our case it is username: admin and PASS: password for HTTP service.
+We could see from the below image, ettercap has once again captured the username and password been provided by the user from the browser, in our case, it is username: admin and PASS: password for HTTP service.

 SMTP Password Sniffing

-First step is to configure SMTP Server in your environment please click Here as to how we can configure SMTP server in windows machine.
+The first step is to configure SMTP Server in your environment please click Here as to how we can configure an SMTP server in windows machine.

 Let us open Ettercap and add both our Targets X.X.X.102 and X.X.X.104 and select ARP poisoning